cloud-gov/product/ConMonChecklist.md

 - [ ] We ran OWASP ZAP on the following domains using steps #1-6 of the manual scanning instructions at https://pages.18f.gov/before-you-ship/security/dynamic-scanning/#manual-scanning - authenticated, passive: https://ci.fr.cloud.gov/ (requires VPN), https://dashboard.fr.cloud.gov/, https://account.fr.cloud.gov/, https://cloud.gov/, https://idp.fr.cloud.gov/, https://login.fr.cloud.gov/,  https://opslogin.fr.cloud.gov/login, https://logs.fr.cloud.gov/, https://admin.fr.cloud.gov/, https://metrics.fr.cloud.gov/, https://prometheus.fr.cloud.gov/ (requires VPN), https://grafana.fr.cloud.gov/ (requires VPN), http://alertmanager.fr.cloud.gov/ (requires VPN).
   - Load the [cloud.gov conmon](https://drive.google.com/drive/folders/1CqR5WOknpA9bijk7ryL7o-Uq89kmiV_C) ZAP context saved in Google Drive.
+    - Check the context file to see if it needs updating (upload an update if necessary).
   - You have to log in so that ZAP can scan inside the authenticated website.
   - Make sure to scan _only_ those sites, rather than browsing other URLs while ZAP is running, to prevent getting noise in the scan results (since that causes major confusion when the FedRAMP team processes the ConMon report).
 - [ ] We exported and uploaded those fresh OWASP ZAP results in XML format to a folder in the folder at https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U - you can upload one XML file with results from all the sites, or upload a series of separate XML files with results per site.
-- [ ] We also grabbed the OWASP ZAP "context" export with settings info and uploaded it to that folder.
 - [ ] We also grabbed the OWASP ZAP scans in human-readable HTML format and uploaded them to that folder.
 - [ ] We grabbed a fresh set of Nessus scans (both OS and database/RDS) from https://nessus.fr.cloud.gov/ in .nessus format and uploaded the fresh results to a folder in the folder at https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U - requires auth (Cloud Ops or Deputy Director).
 - [ ] We also grabbed the Nessus HTML export - https://docs.tenable.com/nessus/6_8/Content/Exported_Results.htm - for those scans and uploaded them to that folder.